victoreronmosele/blog.victoreronmosele.com-backup/cktyhgeb906bzaks114hg547t.md

 For this article, we will use the manual mock implementation for simplicity.

-A class can be mocked manually creating a class that extends Mock and implements the class to be mocked.
+A class can be mocked manually by creating a class that extends Mock and implements the class to be mocked.

 Below is a sample from the documentation: